takenet/lime-go/README.md

 }
 ```

-Using custom MIME types enables the mapping of types from your code.
+Using custom MIME types enables the mapping of documents with types from your code.
-For that, these types need to implement the `Document` interface.
+For this to be possible, these types need to implement the `lime.Document` interface.

 ```go
 type Image struct {